razvan841/design-project-mdt/README.md

 - `timeout` flag (optional): given as an int of seconds, minimum value 5 seconds
 - `generate_test_cases` flag: if you want to generate test cases automatically, set this to true and add the `test_cases_count` (optional, default = 25) and `test_cases_signature` (mandatory!)
 - `manual tests`: give the input/output fields.
 Make sure each input and output is a list

+# Experimental feature branch

+In the repository you will find a branch called "experimental_features", which includes backend implementations for the following features:

+- fixes timeout bug (the system didn't correctly kill the execution process, so the container will remain in execution after the timeout)
+- support for configuring intervals in the TestCasesGenerator (the execute_code api route now can include a dict with intervals from which the random values are taken)
+- implementation of the Go Language
+- implementation of the C# Language

+**WARNING!** This features might not be completely implemented or might cause bugs